kteender/kteender.github.io/rates.md

 <div id="land"></div>
 Get in touch via <a href="mailto:contact@ktcg.art?subject=contact from KTCG ART">contact@ktcg.art</a>.

+## Commissions
+<div id="art"></div>
+Art/design commissions start at $295.
+Animation commissions start at $540.

+My primary factor in determining an estimate for animation is the complexity of the sequential storytelling in the project, not the number of seconds.

 ## Existing Pipelines
 I am immediately productive in the following packages:
 - Maya (expert-level UI + API)